-If you’re thinking about changing Medicare plans, you’ll always have the option to switch from Medicare Advantage to Original Medicare.
+If you’re thinking about changing Medicare plans, you’ll always have the option to switch from Medicare Advantage to Original Medicare and vice versa.
 However, you may not be able to change your coverage right away.
 Let’s talk about how and when you can do so.

 Changing from Medicare Advantage to Original Medicare